63rd Wexford Fringe

 The Wexford Fringe Guide 2015 will be released in early September.
 Some tickets and information will be available from the Wexford Fringe Festival Hub, Wexford Arts Centre, Wexford.
 Contact www.wexfordartscentre.ie or 00 353 539123764.
 Tickets will also be available from various venues across town.

 The programme includes, but is not limited to, a variety of art forms including cabaret, children’s events, comedy, circus & physical theatre, dance, film, theatre, music, visual art and design.
-In 2014 there were over 300 events with something for everyone.

 2015 Wexford Fringe Guide is sponsored by ESET Ireland and grant aided by Fáilte Ireland.